stfc/PyTMCI/Readme.md

 PyTMCI will then automatically compile the code where it can.

+__Notes__
+1. The name PyTMCI is not available on pypi, as it is too similar to another package, so PyTMCIVlasov was used instead.

-numba-scipy is currently installed with a github url due to a dependency issue with the version on pypi.
+1. numba-scipy is currently installed with a github url due to a dependency issue with the version on pypi.
 An ordinary pip install command will be used when the version on pypi is updated.

 ### Developer and Manual Set-Up